jrheard/blog/python/caesar.md

 <div class="message">
 <p>All of the words and pictures between this gray box and the next gray box have been copy-pasted directly from Al Swiegart's excellent book "Invent Your Own Computer Games With Python", except for a few very minor edits.</p>

-<p>This is OK because Al has graciously made this book available under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/us/">Creative Commons license</a>.</p>
+<p>This is OK because Al has graciously made his book available under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/us/">Creative Commons license</a>.</p>
 </div>

 Encryption